Write Roman numbers far beyond MMMCMXCIX

 The number 12,345 splits into 12 thousands and 345.
 Twelve in Roman is XII, barred to mean 12,000, and 345 is CCCXLV — so the full numeral reads X̄ĪĪ CCCXLV (rendered with overbars on the thousands group).
 Reverse mode reads it straight back to 12,345.

-The overbar is produced with Unicode combining overline marks, so rendering depends on the font.
-The tool caps at 3,999,999; representing millions would require a second-level bar that is not consistently standardized, so it is intentionally excluded.
+The overbar is produced with Unicode combining overline marks (U+0305), so rendering depends on the font.
+Most modern browsers and text editors handle it correctly, but some plain-text fields or older fonts may display the bar inconsistently.
+The tool caps at 3,999,999; representing millions as a first-class group would require a second-level bar that is not consistently standardised, so it is intentionally excluded.